Elimination Chamber (2012): Background

-Elimination Chamber is a gimmick pay-per-view, produced every February by WWE since 2010—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+Elimination Chamber is a gimmick pay-per-view (PPV) produced every February by WWE since 2010—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2012 event was the third event under the Elimination Chamber chronology and the first to be held since the end of the first brand split in August 2011.
+The 2012 event was the third Elimination Chamber and the first to be held since the end of the first brand split in August 2011.
 The event was scheduled to be held on February 19, 2012, at the Bradley Center in Milwaukee, Wisconsin.
+Tickets went on sale on December 17, 2011.

 The previous year, the show was promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
-For the 2012 event, the show was promoted as "No Way Out."
+For the 2012 event, the show was promoted as "No Way Out".